fredfort/angular_bootstrap/README.md

 # angular_bootstrap

 * Good start for all your angular projects
-* Technologies used: Yeoman, Grunt, Bower, Bngularjs, Bootstrap sass.
+* Technologies used: Yeoman, Grunt, Bower, Angularjs, Bootstrap sass.

 Objective